 Based on the in-depth analysis of good writing, this course creates a range of opportunities for students to develop writing proficiency across genres, media, and contexts.
 Students will expect to write regularly and receive one-on-one guidance on all aspects of writing.
+There will be three writing-focused classes during the entire course.
 Through close reading, revised writing, and engaged discussion, students will learn to use writing as a powerful tool for reflection and expression as well as as a means of engaging with and moving the world.

 Reading and writing assignments are carefully designed based on individuals’ needs and interests.
-On average, students will finish analyzing one piece of work in one month.
-Class sizes are kept small to ensure students receive the individual attention they need to effectively elevate their reading writing abilities.
+On average, students will finish analyzing 2-3 literary works during the entire course.
+Class sizes are kept small to ensure students receive the individual attention they need to effectively elevate reading and writing abilities.

 Mentor #1: Dr. Kemick